x-govuk/govuk-prototype-rig/README.md

 You can change the service name by changing the `prototype.serviceName` value in `package.json`.

+By default, the rig expects templates to use the `.html` file extension.
+You can change this by setting the `prototype.templateExtension` value in `package.json`.

 ## Developing locally

 To automatically refresh the browser upon updating a file, use `npm run dev`.